 How have host abundance and size influenced patterns of outbreak occurrence during the recent period of widespread bark beetle outbreaks?

-Random forest models accurately predicted the occurrence of MPB, SB, and WBBB outbreak.
-The AUC statistic was greater than or equal to 0.79 for all models, indicating that all models could effectively distinguish between the presence and absence of bark beetle outbreak.
-Host QMD, BA, and dominance and total BA all improved the fit of models of outbreak occurrence, however variables that described host density and size were more important than total stand basal area (Fig. 9).
-After controlling for variation in host size and density, we found the probability of MPB, SB, and WBBBB outbreak generally increased with total basal area, although the effect was small (Fig. 2A).
-For all bark beetle species, when BA was less than 10 m2 ha-1, small increases in host BA were generally associated with large increases in the probability of outbreak.
-Once BA exceed this threshold, the probability of outbreak generally decreased (Fig. 2B).
-Additionally, we found that at relatively low to intermediate QMD values, the probability of outbreak of MPB, SB, and WBBB generally increased.
-Yet, at very high values QMD was negatively associated with the risk of outbreak (Fig. 2C and G).
-Similarly, increases in host dominance were generally associated with an increase in the probability of outbreak, however the probability of WBBB outbreak notably decreased with greater host dominance at very high values (Fig. 2D and H).
+Random forest models accurately predicted the presence/absence of MPB, SB, and WBBB outbreak (AUC ≥ 0.80; Table S2).
+At a probability threshold of 0.33,

+Host QMD, BA, and dominance and total BA all improved the fit of models of outbreak occurrence, however variables that described host density and size were more important than total stand basal area (Fig. SX).
+After controlling for variation in host size and density, the probability of MPB, SB, and WBBBB outbreak generally increased with total basal area, although at very high stand densities, outbreak probability decreased (Fig. 2A and 2E).
+For all bark beetle species, when BA was less than 10 m2 ha-1, small increases in host BA were generally associated with large increases in the probability of outbreak (Fig. 2B and 2F).
+Once BA exceed this threshold, the probability of outbreak generally decreased.
+The relationship between outbreak occurrence and QMD was also nonmonotonic (Fig. 2B).
+For all bark beetle species, when QMD was less than 20 cm, small increases were generally associated with large increases in the probability of outbreak.
+Once QMD exceeded this threshold, the probability of outbreak generally decreased.
+Increases in host dominance were generally associated with an increase in the probability of outbreak (Fig. 2D and 2H).
+However, the probability of WBBB outbreak notably decreased with greater host dominance at very high values and the probability of SB outbreak increased dramatically when host dominance exceeded 55%.